-"As the only Identified Aboriginal staff member in my organisation, I recognised the need and importance to have this training ...
-I believe it is essential for our people to also have a greater understanding of other First Nation's peoples' cultures and traditions and to not fall into the trap of assuming knowledge.
-I learnt so much about Cultural Authority and who has the traditional rights to pass knowledge and heritage of our people down through each generation.
-I have a much greater understanding of my own role within an organisation and community and my cultural obligation to continue to care and advocate for our people in my chosen profession.
-So much respect for my Ancestors and those still showing resilience and courage by walking in both words with Yindyamarra.
-Madaang guwu."
+for our people to also have a greater understanding of other First Nation's peoples' cultures and traditions and to not fall into the trap of assuming knowledge. pass knowledge and heritage of our people down through each generation.
+I have a much areater understanding of my own role within an organisation and community and my cultural obligation to continue to care and advocate for Madaang guwu."